Cannabis Can Be Very Effective at Treating Arthritis

 Should you consider using cannabis to treat arthritis?

-Americans for Safe Access has a great resource page dedicated to arthritis, with all kinds of testimonials from both patients and doctors.
+Americans for Safe Access has a great resource page dedicated to arthritis, with all kinds of testimonials from both patients and doctors in order to educate yourself more on the topic.

 Do you, or someone that you know, suffer from arthritis?
 Do you use cannabis to treat it?
 If so, would you say it works?
 If not, what is stopping you from giving it a try?